 The mysterious box called the Ark of the Covenant held several items.
 One was a bowl of manna.
-In Revelations, we find Jesus referring to the Hidden Manna.
+In Revelation, we find Jesus referring to the Hidden Manna.
 He says he will give you some of the hidden manna.
 My question is this: how is it hidden?

-The Ark was a strange box that was carried around in the desert by the Children of Israel and was finally placed in the temple built in Jerusalem.
+The Ark was a strange box that was carried around in the desert by the descendants of Israel and was finally placed in the temple built in Jerusalem.
 The top of this box was called The Mercy Seat.
 Once a year, during a special ceremony, lamb’s blood was put on this Mercy Seat.

 So the hidden manna was covered in mercy.
 We found Jesus to say that his food was to do the will of God.
 I offer that the reason the will of God may be hidden from us is because it is wrapped in mercy.
 We can recognize justice easily enough.
 Is justice, also, the will of God?
 Of course, it is.

-But mercy is what God is really all about.
+But mercy is what God is really all about!
 We are called to act justly but we are called to love mercy.
 The will of God is wrapped in mercy.
 It is hidden in mercy.
 Do you find the will of God difficult to discern?
 Look at his mercy and you will discover his will.

 What does this mean?
 If we would find the will of God, we will move in mercy toward others.
 By doing this, by having mercy on people, we act with God toward them.
 He is always being merciful toward each person.
 But sometimes, too often, we will not receive his mercy.

 How do we receive mercy?
 By lowering ourselves.
 If you hold yourself high, usually in pride, you cannot receive mercy because mercy flows to the lowly in heart.